What are the Pros and Cons of Crowdfunding Your Small Business?

 Cons of rewards-based campaigns

-- If you successfully raise all the money you need, you have to follow through on providing the rewards to your investors.
+- If you successfully raise the amount of money you need, you have to follow through on providing the rewards to your investors.
 If these are tangible rewards (an actual product or service), you’ll have to set up a production and distribution system, additional workers to do the packing and shipping, etc.

 Equity Crowdfunding Campaigns